 About the Program

-The Center for Native American Youth (CNAY) created the Brave Heart Fellowship (BHF) to uplift youth voices, while addressing the representation gap and inequities facing Indigenous Peoples in the fight for climate justice.
+The Center for Native American Youth (CNAY) created Brave Heart to uplift youth voices, while addressing the representation gap and inequities facing Indigenous Peoples in the fight for climate justice.

-The program centers Native youth (ages 18-24) in environmental justice efforts by equipping them to advocate and mobilize their communities to advance food sovereignty and protect traditional lands, waterways and sacred sites – preserving Native culture, paving the way for an Indigenous-led future and protecting the Earth for all.
+The Brave Heart track of the CNAY Fellowship program centers Native youth (ages 18-24) in environmental justice efforts by equipping them to advocate for and mobilize their communities to advance food sovereignty and protect traditional lands, waterways and sacred sites – preserving Native culture, paving the way for an Indigenous-led future and protecting the Earth for all.

-This regional fellowship supports youth-led change through a culturally-competent curriculum, intergenerational learning space and promotion of policy change at the tribal, local, state and national level.
-Fellows work alongside community members and like-minded organizations to address how issues of man-made disruption, climate change and natural disasters have impacted the land beneath our feet.
+This 9-month regional program supports youth-led change through a culturally-competent curriculum, intergenerational learning space and promotion of policy change at the tribal, local, state and national level.
+CNAY Fellows work alongside community members and like-minded organizations to address how issues of man-made disruption, climate change and natural disasters have impacted the land beneath our feet.

 Get Involved